 Fake “Updated” Codes

-Scammers frequently post “new” or “updated” codes claiming their version works better than others.
+Scammers frequently post “new” or “updated” codes, claiming their versions work better than others.
 These often lead to malware-infected versions of popular apps.

 Social Media Promotions